cockroachdb/docs/_includes/v21.1/orchestration/kubernetes-scale-cluster.md

     ...
     ~~~

-1. Back in the DB Console, view the **Node List** to ensure that the fourth node successfully joined the cluster.
+1. You can also open the [**Node List**](ui-cluster-overview-page.html#node-list) in the DB Console to ensure that the fourth node successfully joined the cluster.
 </section>

 <section class="filter-content" markdown="1" data-scope="helm">